 As an athlete, one of the most important things to be aware of is the principle of strict liability.
 This means that you are personally responsible for any banned substance found in your system, regardless of how it got there and whether or not you had an intention to cheat.

-Medicines bought in the UK, USA, Canada, Switzerland, Australia or Japan, can be checked using Global Drug Reference Online (or GlobalDRO) www.globaldro.com
+Medicines bought in the UK, USA, Canada, Switzerland, Australia, New Zealand or Japan, can be checked using Global Drug Reference Online (or GlobalDRO) www.globaldro.com

-The system has the ability to check the status of branded medications and individual active ingredients, for both in-competition and out-of-compeitition.
-It will also provide a unique reference number for every search that you conduct for your records.
+The system can be used to check the status of branded medications and individual active ingredients, for both in-competition and out-of-compeitition.
+It also provides a unique reference number for every search that you conduct for your records.

 The status of the substance will be one of the following: